timewave-computer/feels-model/docs/002_lvr_primer.md

-# Loss Versus Rebalancing (LVR) Summary
+# Loss Versus Rebalancing (LVR) Short Overview

 ## Overview

-Loss Versus Rebalancing (LVR, pronounced "lever") quantifies the adverse selection costs that liquidity providers (LPs) face in Automated Market Makers (AMMs).
-It represents the systematic losses LPs incur from trading at stale prices compared to centralized exchanges.
+This is a short primer on Loss Versus Rebalancing (LVR, pronounced "lever"), which quantifies the adverse selection costs that liquidity providers (LPs) face in Automated Market Maker protocols (AMMs).
+LVR represents the systematic losses LPs incur from trading at stale prices compared to centralized exchanges.

-## Core Concept
+## Core Idea

 When asset prices move on centralized exchanges (CEXs), AMM prices lag behind, creating arbitrage opportunities.
 Arbitrageurs exploit these stale quotes, causing LPs to systematically buy high and sell low.
 LVR measures this cost precisely.